-- Two or more cases of residents or staff with the same infection or symptoms linked in time or place. - A greater than expected rate of infection compared with usual background levels for the place and time where the outbreak has occurred. - A suspected, anticipated or actual event involving microbial or chemical contamination of food or water.
+- Two or more cases of patients or staff with the same infection or symptoms linked in time or place. - A greater than expected rate of infection compared with usual background levels for the place and time where the outbreak has occurred. - A single case of a rare or serious disease, e.g. diphtheria, botulism, rabies, viral haemorrhagic fever, polio, smallpox or Ebola. - A suspected, anticipated or actual event involving microbial or chemical contamination of food or water.